When you do your pre-trip and see your tread is wearing, you make sure you get a new tire, right? Well, have you pre-tripped yourself lately?

 Pronation is the way the foot rolls inward when you walk and run.
 It is part of the natural movement that helps the lower leg deal with shock.
 Some people pronate more (over pronation) or less (under pronation) than others.
 Though this is not bad in itself, it does affect the way you run and it may increase the likelihood of injury.
 This makes your pronation pattern an important factor in choosing the right running shoes.

 The same goes for work boots.

 Look at the bottom of your truck driver shoes now.
 Here are the three pronation patterns:

 Are you neutral, over, or under?
 Understanding your pronation is highly important for preventing injury to your feet and ankles.

-To help find the right pair of new shoes that will help correct for any pronation, bring your current with you to the fitting specialist so they can see exactly what you’ll need when it comes to foot support.
+To help find the best shoes for truck drivers, that will help correct for any pronation, bring your current with you to the fitting specialist so they can see exactly what you’ll need when it comes to foot support.